MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Select Attributes

-On the Select Attributes screen we will only select needed attributes to manage B2B Users.
+On the Select Attributes screen, select needed attributes to manage B2B Users.
 The Attribute "id" is required

 -   id